 - Updates on status of teams or projects

-2. Outstanding or Unfinished Business:
+2. Outstanding or unfinished business

 Before moving on to new ideas, meetings should cover unfinished business.
 Large projects won't get done in between two meetings, so you'll want to allow teams several minutes to update the group on the progress of their project.

 The group as a whole may have outstanding business.
 For instance, a new group may have formed for an advocacy campaign or to plan an annual event.
-These meetings may be more tightly focused on the campaign or the event, with more of an organic flow between each member's contributions.
+These meetings may be more focused on the campaign or the event, with more of an organic flow between each member's contributions.

 Action items due on the meeting date are also discussed during this time.
 It's common for employees to take charge of one or more tasks in between meetings.
 Thus, a circle go-round where everyone shares their progress on their action item quickly keeps everyone up to date.